vroad/node-ndll/README.md

 I created this module to build Lime/OpenFL applications that runs on Node's V8 JavaScript engine.

 ### Installation
-As this is a native module, you'll need node-gyp to build it.
+As this is a native module, you'll need node-gyp (or pangyp on io.js) to build it.
 After that you can simply install with npm.

 To install node-ndll globally, use: